Sam Farr: Caucus work

-He serves as co-chair of the Congressional Travel and Tourism Caucus with Rep. Gus Bilirakis (R-Florida).
-Farr has taken an active role in supporting the travel industry, boosting membership in the caucus to more than 100 and hosting caucus events, including a June 2008 gathering of travel executives and congressional leaders, the Economic Roundtable: Travel's Significance to the U.S. Economy.
+He served as co-chair of the Congressional Travel and Tourism Caucus with Rep. Gus Bilirakis (R-Florida).
+Farr actively supported the travel industry, boosting membership in the caucus to more than 100 and hosting caucus events, including a June 2008 gathering of travel executives and congressional leaders--The Economic Roundtable: Travel's Significance to the U.S. Economy.

-Farr is also active as co-chair of the House Oceans Caucus, which he co-chairs with four other members of Congress.
+Farr also was active as co-chair of the House Oceans Caucus, which he co-chaired with four other members.
 Each year the caucus helps sponsor Capitol Hill Oceans Week, known as CHOW, which draws hundreds of ocean experts from across the country.
-He is also co-chair of the Congressional Organic Caucus and the Unexploded Ordnance Caucus.
+Farr also co-chaired the Congressional Organic Caucus and the Unexploded Ordnance Caucus.

 Other leadership positions

-Farr serves on the House Democracy Assistance Commission, a group established by the House of Representatives mandated to work with emerging democracies throughout the world.
+Farr served on the House Democracy Assistance Commission, a group established by the House and mandated to work with emerging democracies throughout the world.
 The group engages in "peer-to-peer cooperation to build technical expertise in partner legislatures that will enhance accountability, transparency, legislative independence, access to information, and government oversight."

-Farr is also the former chairman of the California Democratic Congressional Delegation, the largest state delegation in Congress.
+He also is the former chairman of the California Democratic congressional delegation, the largest state delegation in Congress.